Chapter 4:

 “What’s wrong, young Master?
 Is something the matter?”

-He glanced up briefly, but then reassured me with a gentle smile.
+He glanced up briefly, then smiled gently.

 “Ah, it seems Duke Vandrelis has finally returned.
 What wonderful news, hoho.”

 “Yes,” he nodded.
 “That wyvern you see up there belongs to the Vandrelis family.
-Have you perhaps, forgotten already, young Master?”
+Have you perhaps forgotten already, young Master?”

 — This place is crazy.
 What's next, giant titans?!